-AGILPLAS is an application experiment carried out between a plastic injection moulding manufacturer, Ximaand a technology provider, Bosonit, expert Advanced Analytics and in technologies FIWARE oriented towards different verticals, including the Industry 4.0.
+AGILPLAS is an application experiment carried out between a plastic injection moulding manufacturer, Xima, and a technology provider, Bosonit, an expert in the field.
+Advanced Analytics and in FIWARE technologies oriented to different verticals, including Industry 4.0.

-The main objective of the project is to improving the production system of Plásticos Xima, thanks to the use of a platform for the IIoT (Industrial Internet of Things), implemented by Bosonit and based on the use of FIWARE.
+The main objective of the project is to improve the production system of Plásticos Xima, thanks to the use of an IIoT platform (Industrial Internet of Things), implemented by Bosonit and based on the use of FIWARE.

-The AGILPLAS project began when we identified a financing opportunity in one of the verticals that our company has been targeting for a long time now, the Industry 4.0.
+The AGILPLAS project began when we identified a financing opportunity in one of the verticals that our company has been targeting for some time, the Industry 4.0.

 To develop the project, we needed the best partner.
 That is why we contacted Plásticos Xima.
 Together with them, we worked on creating an impactful proposal to maximise the chances of winning the project.